sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/timeline.md

     * Ways for students and professors to interact with each other (e.g., submitting and grading assignments, collaborating, etc.)

     * interactive javascript input widgets (hopefully we can do something with mathjax!)

+    * flexible layout of interact controls and output

  * Have a Sage Days for working on all of this sometime during the summer.